contrib-tracker/backend/docs/ci_cd.md

   - Restores the cache if it exists based on the key.

 - **Setup DDEV:**
-  - Uses the [ddev/github-action-setup-ddev](https://github.com/ddev/github-action-setup-ddev) action to install ddev.
+  - Uses the [ddev/github-action-setup-ddev](https://github.com/ddev/github-action-setup-ddev) action to install DDEV.
   - Starts DDEV after setting the environment.

 - **Get DDEV version:**
   - Gets the current DDEV version.

 - **Cache Docker images:**
   - Uses the [ScribeMD/docker-cache](https://github.com/ScribeMD/docker-cache) action to cache Docker images.
-It caches all ddev docker images.
+It caches all DDEV Docker images.
-  - Please list out all `docker-composer-*.yaml` OR `Dockerfile` files to `hashFile` for generating the key so cache can be invalidated if any of it changes.
+  - Lists out all `docker-compose-*.yaml` or `Dockerfile` files to `hashFile` for generating the key, so cache can be invalidated if any of these files change.

 - **Set the platform.sh token:**
   - Configures the platform.sh token for DDEV and starts DDEV.

 - **Install the site:**
-  - Installs Composer dependencies
+  - Installs Composer dependencies.
-  - pulls the db and files from platform.sh
+  - Pulls the database and files from platform.sh.
-  - deploys the site using Drush.
+  - Deploys the site using Drush.

 - **Build front-end:**
-  - Installs npm dependencies and build the frontend assets.
+  - Installs npm dependencies and builds the frontend assets.

 - **Run phpstan:**
   - Runs phpstan check.